pooya-sp/movies-app/README.md

 ## packages ##

-I use Provider package for state management,sqflite and hive for database, Sizer for make fonts adaptive,http package for api requests, webview_flutter for webpage,chached_network_image for cache and save images localy, youtube_flutter_player for play youtube videos...
+I use Provider package for state management,
+Sqflite and Hive for database,
+Sizer for make fonts adaptive,
+Http package for api requests, webview_flutter for webpage, chached_network_image for cache and save images localy, youtube_flutter_player for play youtube videos...